corcor27/Introduction_to_R/_episodes/22-plotting.md

 ```
 {: .language.r}

-{% include figure.html max-width="100%" file="/fig/scatterplot.png"
-alt="Scatterplot in RStudio" caption="Figure 1: Output plot that we have generated using ggplot2" %}

 There is a fair amount to unpack here so we will take it section by section.
 1.	*data = df_iris* : is the data we are providing.